KISJMedicalClub/medicalclub_brochure/README.md

 Created by members of the Korea International School Medical Club.

-Featured brochure sections include work by student contributors on choking response, burn first aid, and heavy-ion cancer radiotherapy.

-## Suggested Use

-This repository can be used to:

-- Share the medical brochure with students, teachers, and community members
-- Present a student-led medical education project
-- Document Korea International School Medical Club outreach work
-- Support discussions about public health, first aid, and medical technology

 ## Disclaimer

 This brochure is intended for educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, treatment, or certified first-aid training.
 In a real emergency, contact local emergency services immediately.

-## License

-No license has been specified yet.
-Add a license if you plan to publicly share, reuse, or allow others to modify this project.